| Title: | Genetic Algorithm and Particle Swarm Optimization |

 character; if |

-The function returns a vector of random variates.
+The function returns a matrix whose rows are random variates

 Summarizing gena Fits